Assault and Battery of a High and Aggravated Nature: Definition, Offense & Consequences

 Assault and battery of a high and aggravated nature in South Carolina is defined under S.C.
 Code Ann. § 16-3-600 as unlawfully injuring another person that causes great bodily injury to someone else or commits such actions that are likely to result in great bodily injury or death.

-What Does High and Aggravated Nature Mean?
+What Does the Charge High and Aggravated Nature Mean?

 “High and aggravated nature” is based on the state's definition of “great bodily injury.”
 When great bodily injury occurs, a person can be charged with the crime of assault and battery of a high and aggravated nature, instead of first, second or third degree assault and battery in South Carolina.
 Great bodily injury is defined as an injury that causes any of the following: